Iranotherium: Dentition

 Iranotherium teeth are hypsodont, (they were covered and filled by cement), meaning that Iranotherium was a grazer that fed on grasses.
 Its upper incisors are completely absent and the premolars are significantly shortened, however, the cheek teeth are longer in the male than in the female.

 Discovery and history

 Original discovery

 When Iranotherium was originally discovered from teeth, it was recognized that this species was similar to the rhino Elasmotherium and was the ancestor of the latter (This was before Sinotherium was discovered), however in 1908, when it was published as a new species, it was strangely referred to the genus Rhinoceros.
 In 1924, the material of R. morgani from Maragha was further described.
 Ringström suggested that this species did not belong in Rhinoceros, referring it to his new genus Iranotherium as I. morgani.

 Iranotherium as a genus was originally described in 1908 by Mecquenem where no holotype was designated for the genus.
-Specimen MNHN 1905–10, and atlas from Maragha, Iran was chosen as the Lectotype for this genus.
+Specimen MNHN 1905–10, a skull and associated atlas vertebra from Maragha, Iran was chosen as the lectotype for this genus.